 - QAM Each laboratory has a laboratory-specific QAM. - Corporate SOPs and Policies Corporate SOPs and Policies are developed for use by all relevant laboratories.
 They are incorporated into the laboratory's normal SOP distribution, training, and tracking system.
-Corporate SOPs may be general or technical. - Work Instructions A subset of procedural steps, tasks, or forms associated with an operation of a management system (e.g., checklists, pre-formatted bench sheets, forms). - Laboratory SOPs General and Technical - Laboratory QA/QC Policy Memorandums
+Corporate SOPs may be general or technical. - Work Instructions Subsets of procedural steps, tasks, or forms associated with an operation of a management system (e.g., checklists, pre-formatted bench sheets, forms). - Laboratory SOPs General and Technical - Laboratory QA/QC Policy Memoranda - QAS Controlled documents that list client-specific project requirements.
+The QAS can be supplemented with Work Instructions, if necessary.